Mineral lick: In the Americas

 The indigenous peoples of the Americas and the longhunter watched salt licks to hunt game.
 Many became well-known, including Bledsoe Lick in Sumner County, Tennessee; the Blue Lick in central Kentucky; 'Great Buffalo Lick' in Kanawha Salines, now present-day Malden, West Virginia; the French Lick in southern Indiana; and the Blackwater Lick in Blackwater, Lee County, Virginia.

 Mythology

-In Norse mythology, before the creation of the world, the divine cow Auðumbla licked salty ice for three days and uncovered Búri, ancestor of the gods and grandfather of Odin.
-On the first day as Auðumbla licked, Buri's hair appeared from the ice, on the second day his head, and the third his body.
+In Norse mythology, before the creation of the world, the primordial cow Auðumbla licked salty ice for three days and uncovered Búri, ancestor of the Æsir (Norse gods) and the grandfather of Odin.
+On the first day as Auðumbla licked, Buri's hair appeared from the ice; on the second day his head; and the third his body.